As an Amazon Associate I earn from qualifying purchases.

 While sleep sacks are amazing for young babies, they’re great for more mobile toddlers as well.
 If you do swaddle your baby, you know once your they begin to roll over, swaddling should stop.
 This can be a difficult transition for a baby who’s previously relied on being swaddled at bedtime.
 A sleep sack gives a similar feeling of security while leaving the hands and arms free.

 There’s one more great reason to love using a toddler sleep sack.
-If you have a child who likes to undress themselves or remove their diaper, you can help limit that behavior with a sleep sack.
+If you have a toddler who likes to undress themselves or remove their diaper, you can help limit that behavior with a sleep sack.
 Even the most dexterous toddler is unlikely to be able to navigate the zipper or fumble with their diaper through the material.

 What To Consider When Shopping For Toddler Sleep Sacks

 When shopping for a toddler sleep sack, you’ll want to keep the following in mind: